Obstruction characterization of co-TT graphs: Introduction

-A graph $G$ is \textit{chordal} if it does not contain chordless cycle $C_n(n\geq 4)$.
+When all the intervals $I_v$ are positive in the representation, we obtain an interval graph.
+Additionally, based on the aforementioned observation, we can conclude that signed-interval graphs are equivalent to co-TT graphs.
+Hence, this also settle the problem of representation characterization for co-TT graphs posed by Monma, Reed and Trotter \cite{24}.\\ A graph $G$ is \textit{chordal} if it does not contain chordless cycle $C_n(n\geq 4)$.
 A vertex $v$ of $G$ is called a \textit{simplicial vertex} if its adjacent vertices induces a complete graph.
 Every chordal graph must have a simplicial vertex \cite{7}.
 Faber\cite{8} introduced a subclass of chordal graphs called strongly chordal graphs.
 A vertex $v$ of a chordal graph is a \textit{simple vertex} if the vertices in its closed neighbor are linearly ordered by inclusion of their closed neighborhood.
 A graph $G$ is a \textit{strongly chordal graph} if every induced subgraph of $G$ has a simple vertex.
 It is easy to see that every simple vertex is also a simplicial vertex of $G$.

-Faber\cite{8} also characterized strongly chordal graph in terms of Forbidden induced subgraph.
-A \textit{trampoline} is a graph $G$ formed from an even cycle $v_1,v_2,v_3,...,v_{2k},v_1$ by adding an edge between even subscripted vertices so that the vertices ${v_2,v_4,...v_{2k}}$ induce a complete subgraph.
-The following graph in Fig.3 is a trampoline with $k=4$.
-Also the graph of Fig.9 is a trampoline with $k=3$.
-A trampoline with $2k$ vertices is also called $k$-\textit{sun}.\\
+Faber \cite{8} also provided a characterization of strongly chordal graphs in terms of forbidden induced subgraphs.
+A \textit{trampoline} is a graph $G$ created by taking an even cycle $v_1, v_2, v_3, ..., v_{2k}, v_1$, and then adding edges between the vertices with even subscripts, so that the vertices $v_2, v_4, ...v_{2k}$ form a complete subgraph.
+The graph shown in Fig. 3 is an example of a trampoline with $k = 4$.
+Additionally, the graph depicted in Fig. 8 is a trampoline with $k = 3$.
+A trampoline consisting of $2k$ vertices is also referred to as a $k$-\textit{sun}.\\

+\begin{theo}[\cite{8}] A chordal graph $G$ is strongly chordal graph if and only if $G$ does not contain a trampoline as an induced subgraph . \end{theo}

+Monma, Reed and Trotter \cite{24} shown that every co-TT graph is strongly chordal i.e. also chordal graph.
+Thus a co-TT graph does not contain $C_n (n\geq 4)$ as an induced subgraph.
+In this paper our main goal is to establish a forbidden induced subgraph characterization of co-TT graphs.